Winter activities to discover

-Head to Riding Mountain National Park and explore 3000 km² of frozen wonderland!
-Bundle up and venture along Clear Lake South Shore to Boat Cove to Frith Beach as you snowshoe through drifts of glistening snow.
+Head to Riding Mountain National Park, bundle up and venture along Clear Lake South Shore to Boat Cove to Frith Beach as you snowshoe through drifts of glistening snow.
 Complete your winter experience and try fat biking on the gentle slopes of the main beach or town site!

 Prince Albert National Park